Skip to main content

 • Department Chair

-I am a historian of ancient philosophical and scientific ideas and the way they shaped and continue to shape our Western intellectual tradition.
-One focus of my research is the history of Platonism, but I have also strong interests in Pre-Platonic philosophy as well as moral philosophy and Greek literature.
-Educated at the Universities of Marburg and Cambridge (Ph.D., Classics, 1984), I first held a Junior Research Fellowship at Caius College, Cambridge, taught briefly at UT Austin and then, for six years, at the Freie Universität Berlin.
-I am emeritus professor of Classics at Princeton University, where I taught from 1996 to 2017, serving also as Master of Forbes College from 2006 to 2010 and academic director of the Program in Hellenic Studies from 2010 to 2017.
+I am a historian specializing in ancient philosophical and scientific ideas, as well as the ways they have shaped and continue to influence our Western intellectual tradition.
+My primary research focus is the history of Platonism, but I also have strong interests in Pre-Platonic philosophy, moral philosophy, and Greek literature.
+I was educated at the Universities of Marburg and Cambridge (Ph.D., Classics, 1984).
+I first held a Junior Research Fellowship at Caius College, Cambridge, then briefly taught at UT Austin, and spent six years teaching at the Freie Universität Berlin.
+I am an emeritus professor of Classics at Princeton University, where I taught from 1996 to 2017.
+I also served as Master of Forbes College from 2006 to 2010 and as academic director of the Program in Hellenic Studies from 2010 to 2017.

-My main publications deal with the reconstruction and interpretation of a sixth century anti-Aristotelian treatise on the eternity of the world, written by the Alexandrian philosopher John Philoponus, and the meaning and function of deities in Euripidean tragedies.
-More recently, I have edited volumes on such diverse topics as mysticism, Aristotle's cosmology, and the cult of Dionysus.
-My current research interests concern the so-called “Presocratics” and the beginnings of Western philosophical thought as well as the development and influence of ancient conceptions of evil.
-I also try to further our understanding of Egyptian philosophical thought (as preserved in the enigmatic Corpus Hermeticum) and its profound influence in late antiquity.
+My main publications focus on reconstructing and interpreting a sixth-century anti-Aristotelian treatise on the eternity of the world, written by the Alexandrian philosopher John Philoponus, as well as the meaning and function of deities in Euripidean tragedies.
+Recently, I have edited volumes on various topics, including mysticism, Aristotle's cosmology, and the cult of Dionysus.
+My current research interests include the so-called “Presocratics” and the origins of Western philosophical thought, as well as the development and influence of ancient ideas about evil.
+I am working on a book that aims to deepen our understanding of Egyptian philosophical thought, as preserved in the enigmatic Corpus Hermeticum, and its significant influence in late antiquity.
+A new edition with translation and notes is scheduled for publication by Oxford University Press in 2026.
+Future projects include an introductory book on ancient Cynicism and a collaborative collection of articles on pre-Socratic philosophy.

-In addition to my research and teaching, I am serving as co-editor of two monograph series, Philosophia Antiqua (Brill) and Studien und Texte zu Antike und Christentum (STAC, Mohr-Siebeck).
-I am also co-editing APEIRON, an international journal for the history of science and philosophy.
+I served for many years as co-editor of two monograph series, Philosophia Antiqua (Brill) and Studien und Texte zu Antike und Christentum (STAC, Mohr-Siebeck), as well as co-editor of APEIRON, an international journal for the history of science and philosophy.
+I also contributed to the Stanford Encyclopedia of Philosophy.

 Awards